-BlackRock, a $3 Trillion investment firm and a LP in Venture we have met with is bullish on the U.S.
+BlackRock, a $3 Trillion investment firm and a LP in Venture I have met with is bullish on the U.S.

 We agree with Chief Equity Strategist Bob Doll that U.S. entrepreneurial capacity will continue to lead the world, despite the way we see a subprime financial system, or socialistic capitalism, suppressing innovation.
 Apple and Facebook are great examples of custodians of innovation that have escaped the wrath of Venture Capital and grown dramatically despite (not because of) the traditional playbook of Venture Capital.

 I agree with Bob on some of the economics he mentioned, but remain a staunch critic of the deplorable and suppressive role of a defunct financial arbitrage.
 With a new financial system guiding innovation we could be doing a lot better.
 Yet our cultural capacity to innovate, despite the flawed economic principles of our financial system, escapes and keeps rising above its arbitrage.
 But looking inwards, as we have found out, is clearly not part of the interest or risk analysis of many financiers.